 We share our administration with five other credit unions through Credit Union Solutions (CUS).
 A workers’ cooperative CUS manage our office, answer telephones, update accounts, process transfers onto debit cards, manage applications from new members and decide on loans.
 They prepare our accounts and send off quarterly returns to the Financial Conduct Authority and Prudential Regulation Authority.
 You can find out more about them on their website.

-The six credit that work with CUS, try to agree common standards and contracts with other organisations (e.g. IT systems).
+The four credit unions that work with CUS try to agree on common standards and contracts with other organisations (e.g. IT systems).
 When we buy goods and services we also aim to support other cooperatives or ethical businesses.
 We meet informally quarterly, and for specific training events.

 Our compliance officer (Graham Tomlin of CUS) advises the Board of changes to credit union rules which the board need to be aware of.

 Until early 2016 we had a volunteer Supervisory Officer.
 As we have grown we have developed this area.
-We now share the cost of internal audit of CUS systems with the five other credit unions in our group.
-Internal Audit is provided by Alexander Sloan who currently undertake two reviews a year of key systems.
+We now share the cost of the internal audit of CUS systems with the three other credit unions in our group.
+Internal Audit is provided by Alexander Sloan, who currently undertake two reviews a year of key systems.

-We also have our external auditor, the local accounting firm Critchleys, who audit our accounts each year.
+We also have our external auditor, the local accounting firm, PWH Accountancy Ltd, who audit our accounts each year.

 We are members of ABCUL – the main trade association for credit unions in the UK.